Dansoru/Dansoru/README.md

 - 👋 Hi, I’m @Dansoru
-- 👀 I’m interested in you 😍
+- 👀 I’m interested in asaltar Rainbow S.p.A.
 - 🌱 I’m currently learning Web Development and 3D in Blenda
 - 📫 How to reach me ?
 No, you can´t ( in Discord <b>dansoru</b> )
 - ⚡ Fun fact: I forgot all C#